TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/README.md

  1. Notice that the second query has a `.offset()` function call, this tells the script how far back in time to query.
  2. The shift clause then adds an hour to all the timestamps from the second query.
 This is necessary in order to join the two queries, since Kapacitor can only join on timestamp.
  3. Once the data in the first and second query are equivelent, we can join them together and assign them synonyms 'cur' and 'prev'.
- 4. Notice the call to the `.tolerance()' function, this makes the join ignore small differences in the timestamps incase the queries don't exactly align.
+ 4. Notice the call to the `.tolerance()` function, this makes the join ignore small differences in the timestamps incase the queries don't exactly align.
  5. In the alert logic, we use the we use the synonyms from the join with dot notation to compare the data from the two queries against each other.